VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro6.md

 I'm going to mostly skip talking about addition, subtraction, multiplication, and divsion, because, duh.
 Still, a few notes.

-* With multiplication, it's pretty easy to excede the maximum allowed by your type.
-For exmaple,
+* With multiplication, it's pretty easy to exceed the maximum allowed by your type.
+For example,

   ```c
   uint8_t a = 16;